 Before starting with crew types, the positions in the crew need to be defined in the ALN domain called AMCREWPOSITION.
 A Position is a placeholder for a member of the crew team.

 We have created our first crew type BOSOHL – Overhead Line Crew with the first crew position – DRIVER with the Craft of DRIVER.
 The default status is ACTIVE and is taken from the Synonym Domain CREWTSTATUS, the other status value is INACTIVE.
-The record is created in table AMCREWT which is defined at the Organization level with unique key AMCREWTYPE, ORGID.
+The record is created in table AMCREWT which is defined at the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More level with unique key AMCREWTYPE, ORGID.

 The Hourly Rate is $14.50.
 I have navigated through to the Crafts application for the DRIVER craft and you can see that the hourly rate has been taken from the Standard Rate on the Craft record.
 Notice the “Crew?” field is checked (ISCREW=1) on the craft record, these will be the only crafts that can be selected on to a Crew Type or Crew record.